alexmarginean16/Google-Code-in-2018/jenkins-task/README.md

 ### Deliverables

-Put the console output and Ansible playbook in a repo and steps on a README, share the link with the mentor (vipul@redhat.com)
+Put the console output and Ansible playbook in a repo and steps on a README, share the link with the mentor (FAS: siddharthvipul1)